appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/cd-with-git.md

 Appsmith allows you to integrate Continuous Delivery (CI/CD) within your App using Git.
 This feature enables automatic updates to the master/main branch, eliminating the need for manual pulling of changes after each update.
 You can access the CI/CD configuration from Git settings located at the bottom left side of the bottom bar.

 You can leverage CI/CD with any platform or tool of your choice.
-Here are a few guides for popular options like GitHub Actions.
+Here are a few guides for popular options like GitHub Actions and Bitbucket Pipelines.